Differentially Private Joint Independence Test: Introduction

-In this paper, we propose a differentially private joint independence test based on differentially private permutation test.
-The proposed test is established on the dHSIC in \cite{Pfister2018KernelbasedTF} thus we name it as differentially private dHSIC (dpdHSIC).
-It inherits the finite-sample validity of the permutation test in the non-privacy regime and further ensures the privacy guarantee.
-From the theoretical side, we establish the minimax results of dpdHSIC across varying privacy regimes in terms of dHSIC and $L_2$ metrics.
-From the empirical perspective, the proposed test outperforms several competitors in comprehensive comparisons.
+In this paper, we propose a DP joint independence test by combining dHSIC \citep{Pfister2018KernelbasedTF} with private permutation calibration, and call the resulting method DP permutation dHSIC (dpdHSIC).
+It inherits the finite-sample validity of the permutation test in the non-private regime and further ensures differential privacy and uniform power guarantees.
+On the theoretical side, we establish minimax results for dpdHSIC across varying privacy regimes in terms of dHSIC and $L_2$ metrics.
+On the empirical side, the proposed test outperforms several competitors in comprehensive comparisons.
+Our contributions are summarized as follows. \begin{itemize} \item \textbf{Permutation Theory for dHSIC.} \cite{Pfister2018KernelbasedTF} established the validity of the permutation dHSIC test but left its power consistency unresolved.
+We address this open problem by deriving concentration inequalities for permuted U- and V-statistics for dHSIC, where the main technical challenge lies in handling their high-order structures.
+These results establish pointwise consistency and uniform power for DP permutation dHSIC, including the non-private permutation dHSIC test as a special case.